pond/dnd/party_ripa/journals/campaign_7/part_15.md

 Penny counters with, "What does the Order value?
 We have some currency of course, gems, art items.
 And the head itself, which has, for people wit the right skill, a wealth of opportunity in its teeth alone, if not more."

 Arturo meanwhile starts a long bluster about how we only took a small amount, plenty more in the hoard if they go to it; Thorin joins in; Snark roll (!) - persuasion - 26.
 He looks almost ashamed of his presumption and retreats, but graciously; Penny does though say that we don't have skills to deal with the head.
 Is anyone here skilled?
-The "Roast the head!" call starts back up!
+The "Roast the head!" call starts back up, and that's enough to persuade Carant that it should be dealt with properly.
+The teeth alone should be useful, if nothing else.
 Well - at least that's taken care of.

 Arturo tries to see if anyone's keen to get back to the Mere and skin the dragon - the scales could be useful.
 But people are too drunk; maybe he'll try again tomorrow.